Rhialto/MegaPET/README.md

 ### PET ROM: \<Load>

-Load a ROM file.
+Load a ROM file that corresponds to the hardware options you have chosen.
+The file browser starts looking in the sdcard's /PET directory.
 You need to reset the MegaPET after loading a different ROM (press the reset button on the left side of the case).

-See below in the ROMMAKER section for how these are put together.
+See below in the Rommaker section for how these are put together.
 Unfortunately the MiSTer2MEGA65-framework does not save the name of the loaded ROM to the petcfg file.

 ### Charset: \<Load>

-Load a character generator ROM.
+Load a character generator ROM appropriate to the selected PET model.
 These can be 2 KB or 4 KB.
 Only the non-reversed characters are present.
 Inverting them is done in hardware.

 The optional second half of the 4 KB character ROM can be used by setting MA13 (`poke 59520,12: poke 59521,3*16`).
 The MegaPET comes loaded with the character ROM from the SuperPET, which has ASCII and APL characters in the extra part.
 Similarly the screen as a whole can be inverted by unsetting MA12 (use `poke 59521,0*16` or `2*16`).